conceptadev/mix/README.md

 #### Flexbox

 The equivalent of the Flex widgets (Flex, Row, Column).
 Allow for the use of flex Attributes, and wrap them in a `Box` to use box attributes for composability.

-#### ColumnBox

-The equivalent of the `Column` widget.
-Allows you to use Mix attributes to style and build custom text widgets.
-It is an abstraction of `Flexbox`, so it will also accept `Box` attributes.

-#### RowBox

-The equivalent of the `Row` widget.
-Allows you to use Mix attributes to style and build custom text widgets.
-It is an abstraction of `Flexbox`, so it will also accept `Box` attributes.

 #### TextMix